Is the program accredited?

 PGY1: While 3 months elective time is allotted to preliminary interns, categorical interns spend 4 weeks in preselected elective activities.

 Are you required to stay at Englewood for elective rotations?

-No, during the PGY2 and PGY3 years, each resident will be allowed to participate in off-site and/or away electives.
+No, during the preliminary PGY1, PGY2 and PGY3 years, each resident has the option to participate in off-site and/or away electives.

 Are there other residencies at Englewood Hospital?

 Yes, Englewood Hospital Internal Medicine residents frequently interact with residents from other programs.

 - There is a podiatry program based at Englewood Hospital.

 - General surgery residents also rotate from Hackensack UMC-Palisades.

 - Anesthesiology residents from Rutgers-New Jersey Medical School (NJMS) rotate in the medical surgical intensive care unit (MSICU)